kungfumanda/Basic-DataStructures/README.md

 # Data Structures
-Basic data structures such as stack and queue in javaScript
+Basic data structures such as stack and queue in JavaScript